Juvenescent9/75-keyboard/journal.md

 Time spent: 4h

 # July 29th

+I finished made the repo and polished it, made an accurate BOM with links, finished the READme and imported journal entries.

+Time spent: 2h

 I finished the repo, imported the images and journal entries from google docs, just cleaned up the whole project.